On the Expressive Power of Sparse Geometric MPNNs: Setup: Geometric Graph Neural Networks and Rigidity Theory

 \section{Setup: Geometric Graph Neural Networks and Rigidity Theory}

 \textbf{Geometric Graphs. } In our discussion of geometric graphs and GNNs, we loosely follow the definitions of \cite{on_the_expressive_power}.
 We define a geometric graph as a pair $\G = (\mA, \mX)$.
 The matrix $\mA \in \{0,1 \}^{n \times n}$ is an adjacency matrix, which fully defines a combinatorial graph.
+The neighborhood of a node $i$ is denoted by $\N_{i}$.
 Accordingly, we sometimes use statements like 'the graph $\mA$.'
 We assume for simplicity that the graph nodes are the integers $1,\ldots,n$.
 The matrix $\mX=(\vx_1,\ldots,\vx_n)\in \RR^{n \times d}$ denotes node positions.
 We denote the set of all geometric graphs with coordinates in $\mathbb{R}^{d}$ by $\Gd$, and the subset of graphs with $\leq N$ nodes by $\GdN$.
-In Appendix \ref{app:features}, we discuss how to incorporate additional node and edge features into our model and theoretical results.
+In Appendix \ref{app:features}, we discuss incorporating additional node and edge features into our model and theoretical results.

 The symmetry group of geometric graphs is the product of the permutation group $S_n$ and the group of rigid motions $\mathcal{E}(d)$.
 The action of a permutation matrix $\mP$ on a geometric graph is given by $\mP \gG := (\mP\mA\mP^\top, \mP\mX)$.
 A rigid motion in $\mathcal{E}(d)$ is a rotation $\mQ \in \O(d)$ and a translation vector $\vt \in \RR^d$.
 They act on $\mX$ by applying the rotation and translation to all its coordinates, $\vx_i\mapsto \mQ \vx_i+\vt$.